dhiraj0911/nova-insurance/README.md

 # NOVA Insurance Protocol

-**Decentralized P2P Insurance on Solana**
+**Decentralized Micro Insurance on Solana**

-NOVA is a community-driven insurance protocol that democratizes access to catastrophic event coverage through pooled premiums and decentralized claim validation.
-Built on Solana for speed and low costs, NOVA uses Switchboard VRF for provably fair validator selection and claim distribution.
+NOVA is a decentralized micro-insurance protocol making disaster protection accessible to everyone.
+Built on Solana for speed and low fees, and powered by Switchboard VRF for provable fairness, NOVA lets anyone create or join affordable insurance pools with transparent, community-verified claims and instant USDC payouts — no volatility, no middlemen.

----

 ## The Problem